econchick/roguelynn/_posts/2014-09-23-Support-Ada-Initiative.md

 **3: Speaking up about casual sexism**
 Scenario: On a mailing list in your community, someone writes “How would you explain this [technical thing] to your girlfriend?” (e.g. using a woman as an example of a technically unsavvy person).

 _My thoughts:_ Since this is a public mailing list, address it publicly.
 But address it in a way that does not fault the person, but the behavior displayed.
 For instance, saying something like “I know you may have not meant it like this, but this sort of comment ostracizes women and pegs them as not being technical.
 This is not the environment this community wants to create.”
-A good article can be read here titled “Dick Jokes and Devops”.
+A good article can be read [here][4] titled “Dick Jokes and Devops”.

 **4: Speaking up about casual sexism**
 Scenario: At a meeting, a woman makes a suggestion but no one picks up on it.
 Later, a man makes the same suggestion and is given credit for it.